 Doing well by doing good

-Google wants to bring Internet connectivity to rural areas and developing nations and has a comprehensive effort under way to do so.
+One of our grand challenges is to bring Internet connectivity to rural areas and developing nations and Google may be working toward that goal.
 They are experimenting with terrestrial and extra-terrestrial wireless technology.
 I will look at terrestrial wireless in a subsequent post -- this one focuses on extra-terrestrial technologies.

 During the last couple decades, NGOs, governments and entrepreneurs have worked with four extra-terrestrial connectivity technologies: